t01js/snake-game/README.md

 ## Acknowledgements

-This code is based on a tutorial from [Tech With Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg).
+This code is inspired on a tutorial from [Tech With Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg).